aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words/digitalsignature/isValid/_index.md

 ## DigitalSignature.isValid property

-Returns ``True`` if this digital signature is valid and the document has not been tampered with.
+Returns ``true`` if this digital signature is valid and the document has not been tampered with.